 When Byakuya sees Ichigo's bankai for the first time, he remarks that it doesn't seem like a real Bankai because it appears to enhance his speed and raw power rather than his reiatsu like a normal Bankai. [[spoiler:This sets up how Ichigo defeats Aizen three hundred chapters later and also the truth about the origin of his powers four hundred chapters later).

 Nel explains Arrancar hierarchy to demonstrate how she's different from the Arrancar that serve Aizen.
 She says that the Arrancar that Ichigo has fought are Numeros, who have double digit numbers, and that they serve under the command of Espada, who have single-digit numbers.
 Yammy is allegedly Espada #10, but turns out to be Espada #0.
 10 is not a single-digit number.

-In 516 while Ichigo is speaking with Mayuri, Kon randomly pops up in a hugely muscular body, only to be deflated back to normal size by Mayuri.
-Come 521 and Kon's buffed up form makes a reappearance to cushion Ichgio and Renji's landing.
+When Ichigo and Mayuri are discussing zanpakutou, Kon randomly appears in a hugely muscular body, only to be deflated back to normal size by Mayuri.
+Five chapters later Kon's buffed up form makes a reappearance to cushion Ichgio and Renji's landing.

 The Chapter 1 title page shows several people in the background.
 Almost all of them are introduced shortly afterward as Ichigo's classmates and most have only a minor role in the manga.
 However, one character in the group remains anonymous for nearly 200 chapters: Shinji Hirako, who becomes a major character but only in the third story arc.